17 Years In The Making

 Yep, this was 17 years in the making.

 Well, not exactly this.
-I build this blog much quicker.
-But to do so, I’ve used expierences accumulated over some odd 17 years now while building websites and software in general.
+I've set up this site much quicker.
+But I leverage experiences accumulated over some odd 17 years while building websites and software in general.

 That's when I started to fall in love with software engineering.
 It was a rabbit hole and I followed it.
 Since then, I've learned about and worked with different programming languages, frameworks, databases, built backends and content management systems from scratch, wrote XML importers, integrated third-party services, worked on native mobile apps, web apps, sent push notifications, learned how to run and maintain code in production, how to manage source code effectively, and many things more.